 Simply put, the nervous system that is in a constant or near-constant state of arousal will have its faculties for digesting, absorbing, repairing — THRIVING — diminished.
 That’s because the stress hormones curb or reroute resources from functions that are ‘non-essential’ for fighting or fleeing, including digestion and repairing.
 Hence the slow progress of symptoms, and the difficulty of healing.
 Breakdown of healthy physiological systems is inevitable, giving rise to chronic symptoms that can become debilitating, and can also be the precursor to disease states.

-At the Plum Spring Clinic, our experience has taught us that we can’t make significant inroads to healing chronic illness without ‘moving the needle’ on our patients’ chronic stress reactivity toward a default in the calm autonomic resting state.
+At the Plum Spring Clinic, our experience has taught us that we can’t make significant inroads to chronic stress treatment without ‘moving the needle’ on our patients’ chronic stress reactivity toward a default in the calm autonomic resting state.
 We have also developed deep respect for the truth that as mammals, we humans do not affect such change on our own.
 Rather the healing journey is most effectively supported by relationships of trust with a team that provides functional medicine and nutrition expertise to biochemical and physiological impairments, Somatic Experiencing to relieve the system of the burdens of past trauma, and coaching for resilience to stress.
-In this way, our team actualizes the commitment to addressing the roots of illness.
+In this way, our team actualizes the commitment to addressing the roots of illness and providing chronic stress treatment to our patients.